Changes (Justin Bieber album): Justice World Tour

 The album was originally going to be supported by the Changes Tour.
 The tour was scheduled to begin on May 14, 2020, in Seattle at CenturyLink Field, but on April 1, 2020, it was announced that the tour would be postponed due to the COVID-19 pandemic.
-On July 23, 2020, Bieber announced rescheduled dates for the then called "Justin Bieber World Tour" slated for 2021, starting on June 2, 2021, in San Diego at Pechanga Arena.
-On May 6, 2021, Bieber announced rescheduled dates for the tour, now called "Justice World Tour".
-Bieber will hit the road on February 18, 2022, at Pechanga Arena in San Diego.
+On July 23, 2020, Bieber announced rescheduled dates for the then called Justin Bieber World Tour slated for 2021, starting on June 2, 2021, in San Diego at Pechanga Arena.
+On May 6, 2021, Bieber announced rescheduled dates for the tour, now called Justice World Tour.
+Bieber was due to tour until March 2023, until he cancelled the tour after a performance in Rio de Janeiro in September 2022, due to health concerns.

 Critical reception

-Though Bieber's vocal performance on the album was praised, many criticized its repetitive tone and lyrical content.
+Though Bieber's vocal performance was praised, many criticized the album's repetitive tone and lyrical content.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 57, based on sixteen reviews, indicating "mixed or average reviews".

 Rolling Stone listed it among the worst albums of 2020, saying that "Minus “Intentions”, the album is pure filler", saying that it's "so low quality and lacking any inspiration".
 Writing for AllMusic, Andy Kellman gave the "R&B-pop" album an overall positive review, particularly commending Bieber's vocal skills, describing his falsetto pleas as "neither bitter nor entitled, strictly genuine and adult".
 Mikael Wood of the Los Angeles Times defined the album as "a low-key set of gentle electro-R&B jams that depicts his relationship with Hailey Baldwin, as a refuge from the unkind world he's still not quite ready to reenter".
 Noting the trap beats prevalent in the album, Wood commented that "the sprinkling of on-trend trap drums indicate he's [Bieber is] thinking about it, as do streaming-bait guest spots by Post Malone and Travis Scott".
 Variety's Jeremy Helligar wrote that Bieber "never sounded better, or more in love, but the nonstop bedroom romanticism doesn't leave much room for exploring demons or expressing joy", expanding that Bieber's voice and the production are "flawless", and "his soul is in the right place", but there's "something airless about the album, too, like he could have left the window open a crack to let some sunshine in".
 Helligar compared the sonic cohesiveness of Changes to that of Ariana Grande's fifth studio album, Thank U, Next (2019).